 There was a photograph of Editi and Akwang by the corridor, trapped inside a rectangular wooden frame and fixed to the wall.
-They were wearing a matching denim shirt and Akwang placed his lip on her forehead, while she was holding her long dark braids up with both hands on top of her head in a loose pile, and she was laughing.
+They were wearing matching denim shirts and Akwang placed his lip on her forehead, while she was holding her long dark braids up with both hands on top of her head in a loose pile, and laughing.
 Beside her was another picture frame of Editi when she was seven.
 She had soft curly hair.
 In the photograph, she was looking straight ahead from under the brim of a flowered sun hat, serious and determined.

-“Your stomach is coming out gradually.”
-Nneoma said.
+“Your stomach is coming out gradually,” Nneoma said.

 Editi shrugged.
-“My husband says I look weird.”
-She laughed.
+“My husband says I look weird,” she laughed.

 “Haba Editi, I am no more a guest in your house o, I am your friend and sister.”

 Abas appeared from the kitchen, tying apron and scenting of thyme and nutmeg, “Aunty, you called me?”